blankly-finance/blankly-docs/content/en/futures/getting-started.md

 $ blankly init
 ```

 If running `blankly` fails with a "command not found" error, this can mean that you don't have your PATH setup properly.
-TODO link to tutorial for fixing this, maybe here: https://www.makeuseof.com/python-windows-path/
+Check out this [tutorial](https://www.makeuseof.com/python-windows-path/).

-You can also work around this issue by adding `python -m` before the `blankly init` command, so the entire line becomes: `python -m blankly init` (You can do this for any blankly command).
+Alternatively, you can work around this issue by adding `python -m` before the `blankly init` command, so the entire line becomes: `python -m blankly init` (You can do this for any blankly command).

 **Important**